aselafernando/BeanMPX-STM32/README.md

 ## Code

-Clone the repository into your project directory
+Clone the repository into your project directory (usually under the Drivers folder), and include in the compilation paths.

 Label one GPIO input pin as MPX_RX and set it as an external interrupt on rising and falling edges.
-Label another GPIO output pin as MPX_RX.
+Label another GPIO output pin as MPX_TX.

 Create a timer that overflows at 0.1ms with an interrupt in CubeIDE, for example with a 160Mhz clock:

 F_CLK = 160000000 hz